 - The clinical and non-clinical aspects of the vaccines (including the quality aspects of the active substances and the finished product) are described in a series of guidelines publicly available on the website of the European Medicines Agency - EMA at the following address: https://www.ema.europa.eu/en/human-regulatory/research-development/scientific-guidelines/multidisciplinary/multidisciplinary-vaccines and represent the guidelines for the development of vaccines by companies and for evaluation by regulatory agencies;

-- The specifications of the vaccines in terms of raw materials and finished product are reported in the European Pharmacopoeia (Eur.
-Pharm.), Available on the website of the European Directorate for the Quality of Medicines - EDQM, organ of the European Commission in charge of developing and monitoring standards of quality of all medicinal products, including vaccines, at the following address: https://www.edqm.eu/en/european-pharmacopoeia-ph-eur-9th-edition, where the tests recognized as more suitable and specific for the determination of substances of various nature and relative concentration limits in the product are also defined (general monograph on vaccines and specific on individual vaccines);
+- The specifications of vaccines in terms of raw materials and finished products are reported in the European Pharmacopoeia (Eur.
+Pharm.), Available on the website of the European Directorate for the Quality of Medicines - EDQM, the body of the European Commission responsible for the development and monitoring of standards. of all medicinal products, including vaccines, to the following address: https://www.edqm.eu/en/european-pharmacopoeia-ph-eur-9th-edition, where the tests recognized as more suitable and specific for the determination of substances of various nature and relative concentration limits in the product are also defined (general monograph on vaccines and specific on individual vaccines);

 - The European Pharmacopoeia is legally binding on the whole European territory and is continuously updated and compared with other pharmacopoeias, in relation to a global standardization and harmonization process.